leosuky/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 15 - Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 Task 16 - Create a script that deletes all files in the current working directory that end with the character ~.
 Task 17 - Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+Task 18 - Write a command that lists all the files and directories of the current directory, separated by commas